 During WWII, the B-17 saw service in every theater of operation, but was operated primarily by the 8th Air force in Europe and participated in countless missions from bases in England.
 A typical B-17 Mission often lasted for more than eight hours and struck targets deep within enemy territory.
 During the war, B-17's dropped 640,036 tons of bombs on European targets in daylight raids.
 This compares to the 452,508 tons dropped by the B-24 and 464,544 tons dropped by all other U.S. aircraft.
 The B-17 also downed 23 enemy aircraft per 1,000 raids as compared with 11 by B-24's and 11 by fighters and three by all U.S. medium and light bombers.

 There were a total of 12,732 B-17's that were produced between 1935 and May 1945.
 Of these 4,735 were lost in combat.
 Following WWII, the B-17 saw service in three more wars.
 B-17's were used in Korea, Israel used them in the war of 1948 and they were even used during Vietnam.

 Today, fewer than 100 B-17 airframes exist and fewer still are in airworthy condition.
-At one time, more than 1000 B-17's could be assembled for mass combat missions, now less than 15 of Boeings famous bombers can still take to the sky.
+At one time, more than 1000 B-17's could be assembled for mass combat missions, now fewer than 15 of Boeing's famous bombers can still take to the sky.